UEABIO/physalia-R-course-2023/docs/17-Multiple-regression.md

 <div class="warning">
-<p>You can use this reduced model to get F values, BUT reports of
+<p>You can use these reduced models to get F values, BUT reports of
 estimates should come from the full model.</p>
 </div>